Assambra/Free-MMORPG/README.md

 <!-- Resources Section -->
 ## Resources Section
 - For the server/client, we use the [EzyFox Server Framework](https://youngmonkeys.org/projects/ezyfox-server) from [Young Monkeys](https://youngmonkeys.org/) you can support there great project.
 For more information visit https://youngmonkeys.org/donate/
+- For the ocean, we use the [Crest Ocean System](https://github.com/wave-harmonic/crest), which, in my personal opinion, is the best available ocean system for Unity.
+You can become a sponsor for this project on [GitHub Sponsors](https://github.com/sponsors/wave-harmonic?o=esb).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Credits -->